 ‘What colors will work for my brand?’ is a common question all marketers hear when it’s time for a brand refresh, especially considering the psychology of color in marketing and branding.

-Key Findings on Color
+Key Findings on the Psychology of Color

 - Blue is the favorite color of both genders by a wide margin.

-- Men prefer bold colors while women prefer softer colors.
+- Men prefer bold colors, while women prefer softer colors.